shrimpnaur/amfoss-tasks/task-06/Documentation.md

 Every theme should contain:

-color.ini: store colors value that later will be converted to CSS variables user.css: set of custom CSS rules to manipulate, hide, move UI elements.
+-color.ini: store colors value that later will be converted to CSS variables -user.css: set of custom CSS rules to manipulate, hide, move UI elements.

 ## EXAMPLE THEME: BURNT SIENNA